JamieScanlon/AugmentKit/readme.md

 ## AugmentKit

 ARKit, released by Apple, is an amazing foundation for building AR apps.
-AugmentKit is built on top of ARKit and provides additional tools for app developers such as Core Location integration and the ability to serialize and transfer 3D models (used as anchors in augmented reality) over the wire.
-AugmentKit uses the Metal flavor or ARKit and provides it's own 3D model renderer which eliminates the dependancy on SceneKit for most AR apps.
+AugmentKit is built on top of ARKit and provides additional tools for app developers building augmented reality apps.
+AugmentKit uses the Metal flavor or ARKit and provides it's own physically based render (PBR) engine which eliminates the dependancy on SceneKit for most AR apps and is tailored for rendering AR.

 #### AugmentKit vs ARKit

-ARKit provides three ways to interact with it.
-You can use SpriteKit, an unattractive choice for most because SpriteKit is a 2D game engine and AR is fundamentally a 3D technology.
-The second option is SceneKit, a full 3D game engine, which makes it the most convenient choice for ARKit integration.
-Finally, the last option is Metal, the most powerful and flexible option, but it is also the most difficult to learn and use.
+Apple's ARKit provides three ways to create augmented reality apps.
+You can use SpriteKit, an unattractive choice for most because SpriteKit is a 2D game and render engine and AR is fundamentally a 3D technology.
+The second option is SceneKit, a full 3D renderer and game engine.
+And finally Metal, the most powerful and flexible option, but it is also the most difficult to learn and use.

-If you are developing a game, and especially if you already have some knowledge of SceneKit, you probably have enough tools with Apple's frameworks to reach your goals.
-But if you are an app developer,  and the idea of including a game engine in your project doesn't seem that attractive, AugmentKit may be for you.
-AugmentKit seeks to be as easy to implement and light weight.
+If you are developing a game, or is you have a significant investment in using SceneKit, you probably have enough tools with Apple's frameworks to reach your goals.
+Unfortunately SceneKit is a large, general purpose, game and render engine that not only adds complexity, but is often times overkill for most AR apps that just want to render a few models, not entire worlds.
+If you are an app developer, you may not be interested in immersing your self in the game development techniques in order to build an app, and this is the problem AugmentKit wants to solve.
+AugmentKit seeks to be an easy to implement and light weight alrenative to using SceneKit for developing AR apps.

-Another feature that AugmentKit will provide is integrating more contextual awareness into ARKit.
+Along with being simple and light weight, AugmentKit provides more contextual awareness into ARKit.
 ARKit just deals with tracking the _relative_ position of objects (anchors) in 3D space.
 But chances are that more sophisticated AR apps are want to integrate things like location awareness and compass direction so that two people running two instances of the app will be able to see and share the same objects, or somebody can 'save' and object in world space and come back to see it days later.

 ### What Can AugmentKit Do?